 - 1. Different phases of compiler. - 2.
 The concept of parsers, syntax directed translation and semantic analysis. - 3.
 The concept of storage management, symbol table management and error handling. - 4.
-Code optimization techniques to improve the performance of a program in terms of speed and space.
+Code optimization and code generation techniques to improve the performance of a program in term of speed and space.

-Course Code: ITP402

-Course: Compiler

-P: 2 Hrs.
-Per week
+Course Code: ITP402 Course: Compiler P: 2 Hrs.
+Per week Total Credits: 02